 This recipe is from way back in my Girl Scout days – Crunchy Spider Legs.
-I ran across a “recipe” for crunchy spider surprise in World of Warcraft (Alliance represent!) and laughed because I already know how to make crunchy spider legs.
+I ran across a “recipe” for crunchy spider surprise in World of Warcraft (Alliance represent!) and laughed because it reminded me of these.
 Well, now you can too!
 These are crunchy, sweet, a little salty, and strange but addictive.

 This is a great one for kids who are learning to cook as long as they have stove supervision.
-It’s also good for learning patience, as it takes a couple of hours for them to set.
-Making these got me off on a mental tangent of wondering how many others of the game recipes I could make in real life.
 If you want them to be a little more “spidery” you could include mini marshmallows to be gooey spider bodies.
 Mix them in at the very end, after the noodles, so they don’t melt.

 - 8.5 oz chow-mein noodles

 - 1/2 c peanut butter (creamy works best)